Becoming You With Julie

 These vegan oat bran muffins are moist, naturally sweetened, and topped with an optional crunchy topping.
 Plant-based, freezer-friendly, and easy to make!

 Want more delicious breakfast ideas and tasty treats?
-Check out my banana bread overnight oats, high protein chia seed pudding recipe, and banana peanut butter smoothie.
+Check out my banana bread overnight oats, high protein chia seed pudding recipe, and banana smoothie with peanut butter.

 Oat bran muffins